Art & Music Class Descriptions

 Kratos wears a leather baldric.
 Captain America grasps a shield.
 Harley Quinn sports spiked wrist cuffs, and Lara Croft wouldn't go to war without her weaponry.
 Great accessories and carefully crafted garments make great cosplay.
 If you are interested in the world of cosplay and want to bring some of your favorite characters to life, this class will teach you the skills to craft costumes and accessories.

 In this class, students will follow templates and patterns provided by and demonstrated by the instructor.
 Pieces will be individualized through paint and embellishments, but the goal is for cosplayers to learn specialized crafting techniques that they can use at home to make additional, unique pieces.
-There is a $85.00 supply fee for in-class materials, the shared use of classroom tools/supplies, and some take-home tools to continue crafting at home.
-Third quarter, students will take home leather embossing tools.
+There is a $40.00 supply fee for in-class materials, the shared use of classroom tools/supplies, and some take-home tools to continue crafting at home.
+Fourth quarter, students will take home a basic sewing kit.
+Note: Project themes or materials are subject to change due to availability or sourcing at the time of the class.
 Note: Project themes or materials are subject to change due to availability or sourcing at the time of the class.

 Cosplayers who would like to create original fabric costume elements such as capes, vests, skirts, and more, may want to co-register for this instructor's Learn to Sew classes.